fearofcode/JFX-MultiScreen-Simplified/README.md

 Original code: https://github.com/acaicedo/JFX-MultiScreen

-This repo shows a simple example of switching screens in a somewhat maintainable way using a `StackPane`.
+This repo shows a simple example of switching screens in JavaFX in a somewhat maintainable way using a `StackPane`.

 See https://www.youtube.com/watch?v=5GsdaZWDcdY for the original explanation.